spiderbytes/jQuery/README.md

 # jQuery
-SpiderBasic-Module to use jQuery (https://jquery.com/)
+SpiderBasic-Module for using jQuery (https://jquery.com/)

 # Example: